jaytouz/dons-scrapper/README.md

 # dons-scrapper

-Scrapper donation to political entities in Quebec
+Scrapper donation for political entities in Quebec

 # Installation